Divangus/Echoes_In_Time/README.md

 # 6_CITM_GameJam
-A Game Jam organized by CITM of Terrassa, in collaboration with Gameloft

 ## About the project
 This project is a game made with unity for the 6th CITM GameJam, organized by CITM university of Terrassa in collaboration with Gameloft